google/playhvz/README.md

 `cd web`

-`./node_modules/firebase-tools/bin/firebase use --add trogdors-29fa4` (make sure you have the access to this project)

 See the config in web/config_.json and put it in a new web/config.json file (note the lack of an underscore there).

 `npm start`